- Course Type: Undergraduate

 Is this the right course for you?

 Psychology is a rigorous, fascinating and demanding field of the life sciences.
 If you are interested in the factors influencing human thinking, feeling and behaviour, as individuals and in groups, you will enjoy this course.
 The School of Psychology is committed to excellence in education and training at all levels, and aims to offer a knowledge base and a set of skills that not only equip students for the many careers that exist in psychology, but also prepare students intellectually for other careers.
 Psychology is a branch of science that demands clear, rigorous thinking, numeracy and the ability to define, study and solve problems in complex, changing settings.
 Psychology educates and trains students to be aware of the factors influencing human thinking, feeling and behaving, as individuals and in groups.
 Such abilities are highly transferable to many different spheres of life.
 Psychology is also an applied science that deals with how people act and behave in the real world.
-It provides support for families in their social life and work, though clinical and counselling interventions.
+It provides support for families in their social life and work, through clinical and counselling interventions.

 The course is designed to develop a wide knowledge of the concepts, principles, theories and research methods of contemporary psychology; to develop skills of analysis and synthesis, research design, statistical description and evaluation, problem-solving and computer use; to provide practice in the design, execution, reporting and assessment of research and to develop competence in group work, communication and presentation skills and self-assessment.
 This preparation is designed to cultivate a high level of competence in scholarship and research, enabling the successful graduate to proceed directly to advanced postgraduate work, professional training or a productive career.